git commands

 git add .

-- add everything what's new or changed to the "index" of the repositorygit commit -m "an informative message"
+- add everything that's new or changed to the "index" of the repositorygit commit -m "an informative message"

-- really make contents of "index" persistent and traceable
+- really make the contents of the "index" persistent and traceable

 Undoing changes: